Jamaica ginger

 Jamaica ginger extract, known in the United States by the slang name Jake, was a late 19th-century patent medicine that provided a convenient way to obtain alcohol during the era of Prohibition, since it contained approximately 70% to 80% ethanol by weight.
-In the 1930s, a large number of users of Jamaica ginger were afflicted with a paralysis of the hands and feet that quickly became known as Jamaica ginger paralysis or jake paralysis.
+In the 1930s, a large number of users of Jamaica ginger were afflicted with a paralysis of the hands and feet due to the presence of an undeclared adulterant, tricresyl phosphate.

 Composition

-While Jamaica ginger was essentially an infusion of ginger, the US government required solids to be added with the intention of making it less palatable as a way to obtain alcohol legally.
+While the drink was essentially a tincture of ginger root, the US government required solid material to be added with the intention of making it less palatable and thus less prone to abuse.
 The solids expected to be added were particles of ginger root, which made the "medicine" unpalatable.
 Manufacturers sought solids which impaired the taste less; tricresyl phosphate was used, which the producers later found to be a potent neurotoxin; adulterated Jake is estimated to have caused 30,000 to 50,000 people to lose function in their limbs.
 Trust in Jamaica Ginger was lost, and its production was discontinued.
+Similar ginger-based patent medicines in single-serving bottles, marketed as an immune system booster, have since reappeared in convenience stores and other retailers, but no longer contain any alcohol or organophosphates.

-Early use and Prohibition
+History

 Since the 1860s, Jamaica ginger had been widely sold at drug stores and roadside stands in 2 USoz bottles.
 In small doses, mixed with water, it was used as a remedy for headaches, upper respiratory infections, menstrual disorders, and intestinal gas.
-Despite its strong ginger flavour, it was popular as an alcoholic beverage in dry counties in the United States, where it was a convenient and legal method of obtaining alcohol.
-It was often mixed with a soft drink to improve the taste.
+Despite the drink's strong and somewhat unpleasant taste, it was popular as an alcoholic beverage in dry counties in the United States, where it was a convenient and legal method of obtaining alcohol when mixed with a soft drink to improve the taste.

 When Prohibition was enacted in 1920, sale of alcohol became illegal nationwide, prompting consumers to search for substitutes.
 Patent medicines with a high alcohol percentage, such as Jamaica ginger, became obvious choices, as they were legal and available over the counter without prescriptions.
 By 1921, the United States government made the original formulation of Jamaica ginger prescription-only.
 Only a fluid extract version defined in the United States Pharmacopeia, with a high content of bitter-tasting ginger oleoresin, remained available in stores.
 Because of the taste, it was classified as nonpotable, and was therefore legal to sell despite the alcohol content.

 United States Department of Agriculture agents audited Jamaica ginger manufacturers by boiling samples and weighing the resulting solids, to make sure their products contained sufficiently high quantities of the bitter-tasting ginger.
-To make their products more palatable, manufacturers of Jamaica ginger began to illegally replace the ginger oleoresin with cheaper ingredients like molasses, glycerin, and castor oil, cutting costs and significantly diminishing the unpleasant ginger flavor.
+To make their products more palatable when used recreationally, manufacturers of Jamaica ginger began to illegally replace the ginger oleoresin with cheaper ingredients like molasses, glycerin, and castor oil, cutting costs and significantly diminishing the unpleasant ginger flavor whilst still appearing to pass the residual solids test.